 The growth of Microsoft’s cloud footprint will play a strong role in job creation and economic growth across the region.
 A recent study by the International Data Corporation (IDC) predicts that the cloud and Microsoft ecosystem is set to create more than half a million jobs in the Middle East by 2022.

 Organizations in the UAE that have already signed up for Azure include the Emirates Group, Emaar Properties, Majid Al Futtaim, Jumeirah Hotels and Resorts, Landmark Group, Abu Dhabi Global Markets (ADGM), Miral, Daman Insurance, RAK Ceramics, Imdaad, Gulf Air, Viva, Kuwait Finance House, Dubai World Trade Center, and Dubai Airports

-With the launch of its South African cloud regions earlier this year, Microsoft became the first global provider to deliver cloud services from data centres in Africa.
+With the launch of its South African cloud regions earlier this year, Microsoft became the first global provider to deliver cloud services from data centers in Africa.
 In May, Microsoft announced it was bringing its first Global Development Centres to the region with sites in Kenya and Nigeria, helping drive local innovation for global impact.

-Ziwo is a Cloud Based Contact Center Software that can be deployed on Microsoft Azure seamlessly.
+Ziwo is a Cloud-Based Contact Center Software that can be deployed on Microsoft Azure seamlessly.
 You can integrate Ziwo with Microsoft Dynamics to take your business to the next level to improve call response, streamline call flow and ultimately sales team performance with seamless integration of key features such as Click to Call, Pop up & Wrap up.

 You can deploy your apps to App Service in your cloud of choice—Azure, or Azure national clouds.
 Not only that, even on-premises with Azure Stack!
 For more info click here.

 Interviews, tips, guides, industry best practices, and news.